achliopa/udemy_PythonSpark/readme.md

 rfc_preds = rfc_model.transform(test_data)
 gbt_preds = gbt_model.transform(test_data)
 ```
-* the preds are dataframes containing the atual labels and predictions (labelwise are same) so we can run evaluator on them to get the metrics 9we donts even have to se t the columns as they are default
+* the preds are dataframes containing the actual labels and predictions (labelwise are same) so we can run evaluator on them to get the metrics. we dont even have to set the columns as they are default
 * we import the evaluator `from pyspark.ml.evaluation import MulticlassClassificationEvaluator`
 * we create an evaluator `acc_eval = MulticlassClassificationEvaluator(metricName='accuracy')`
 ```